aarjae/aarjae.github.io/_posts/2017-08-23-day-1-in-the-reactor.md

 You may grab the code from [here](https://gist.github.com/raajable/9282631bbe3d32d463f54bafdfbe16f7)

-# Third Post coming in at 5:18 PM
 ### Reusability
 When thinking about resusability in an Object Oriented Programming World, we think Classes.
 Classes allow us to describe a thing, then we can create instances of that class called objects.
 Now enough with the college OOP talk.
 Let's get to business